joycehwchan/lewagon-chat-room/README.md

-# Chatbox
+# Chatroom

-A simple chatbox that uses the wagon-chat API, created with Javascript.
+A simple chatroom that uses the wagon-chat API, created with Javascript.

 ### What I learned
 * Make GET and POST requests to an API code using `fetch`